Sergio Massa, the prodigal son of Peronism against the extreme right

 If Sergio Massa died and could choose where to be born again, he would say Argentina.
 “A thousand times,” he has sworn and perjured.
 The last time he said it surrounded by workers in a factory in Buenos Aires.
 It was the closing of his campaign, he was wearing a suit without a tie, he was close to the people and called himself “a kid from the neighborhood,” “a son of the middle class” who got ahead thanks to work.
 The great apprentice of Néstor Kirchner has impregnated his presidential campaign with winks to his mentor.
 With the same ease that he speaks to a businessman, he speaks to a woman on the street or to the director of the International Monetary Fund.
 His versatility has helped the current Minister of Economy to overcome improbability.
 After breaking up with Cristina Fernández de Kirchner and becoming a “traitor” of that Peronism, he has redeemed himself as its last hope.
-The return of the prodigal son who, given the advance of the most recalcitrant right, is announced as the moderate option in Sunday’s elections.
+The return of the prodigal son which, given the advance of the most recalcitrant right, is announced as the moderate option.
+After coming second in the primaries, the Peronist came back against all odds and positioned himself as the most voted in the first round, with 36.5% of the votes.

 With a volatile ideology and excessive ambition, Massa has kept one idea present throughout his entire career: he wants to be president, no matter what the cost.
 He began politics in the liberal party Unión del Centro Democrático (Ucede) when he was not of legal age.
 In the nineties, while Argentina promoted Menemism, Massa jumped off the sidewalk and settled into Peronism.
 There he had a meteoric trajectory that he charted with cunning.
 He immersed himself in Duhaldism with Eduardo Duhalde, converted to Kirchnerism when Néstor Kirchner took office, became a Christian in the Government of Cristina Fernández and fooled around with Macrism when Mauricio Macri arrived.
 But he didn’t go all out with any of them.
 He was bold enough to abandon ships when it suited him best.